Altinget/interview-tasks/readme.md

 ## Consume api

 - List all articles, using the `Article` endpoint.
 - The `Article` endpoints sorts posts by the headline.
-Sort them by `createTime` instead.
+Sort them by `id` instead.
 - In the list of articles, diplay the create time in the following format: `dd-mm-yyyy`
 - Make an article clickable so it leads to single article.
 - List the 10 newest articles.
 Allow the user to fetch the next 10 articles.
 Infinite scrolling, view more, or pages, up to you.